valignatev/hitboxer/README.md

 # Hitboxer, key remapper and SOCD tool for epic gamers

 ## NOTE
-The program is in progress, there will be dragons.
+The program has ALPHA quality, there will be dragons.
 Still, please reach out to me or leave an issue on GitHub if something that you were using suddenly breaks.

 ## Install